The ABCs of High Blood Pressure: Range, Symptoms, and Prevention Explained

 However, some people may experience early morning headaches, nose bleeds, irregular heartbeats, vision changes, and ear buzzing.
 In severe cases, hypertension can also cause fatigue, nausea, vomiting, confusion, anxiety, chest pain, and muscle tremors.

-Untreated hypertension can lead to persistent chest pain, heart attacks, heart failure, and irregular heartbeats, possibly resulting in sudden death.
-The increased risk of heart failure.
+Untreated hypertension can lead to persistent chest pain, heart attacks, congestive heart failure, and irregular heartbeats, possibly resulting in sudden death.

 What is a Hypertensive Crisis?